connected-world-services/metalsmith-simple-search/README.md

 The `index` property will determine how a particular file's metadata is indexed.
 It can be set to one of several values.

 * `false` or `null` - Do not index this property.
 Great for overriding defaults.
 * `true` - Index this property.
 If the value is an object, call `.toString()` on it first.
 If the value is an array, join with `" "`.
-Once it is a text string, index as normal by splitting into keywords, sorting, and removing duplicates.
+Once it is a text string, index this as-is.
 * `"html"` - Convert the value to a string then remove all HTML tags and unescape any escaped content.
 This means `<div class="xyz">text</div>` turns into `text` (HTML elements removed).
+The HTML is scanned for changed to lowercase, made into a list of keywords and duplicates are removed.
 * `"markdown"` or `"md"` - Assume the value is markdown and remove some non-text markup.
+The markdown is changed to lowercase, made into a list of keywords and duplicates are removed.
+* `"keywords"` - Change the text into lowercase, make it into a list of keywords and remove duplicates.
 * `outStr = function (inStr)` - A custom function of your own that will take the string value of this metadata and convert it into a cleansed version.

 You need to also use the `browser/jekyll-search.js` or `browser/jekyll-search.min.js` in the browser and configure it.
 Those files are included in this repository.
 To configure it you will need to execute some JavaScript on page load.
 Please see the [Jekyll Simple Search] site or the [browser/README.md](browser/README.md) file for great instructions on how to finish setting this up.